Beyond Bootcamps: What American IT Is Missing

 return data.upper() # Error: list has no .upper()

-A human review is the "pre-flight check" that prevents disaster.
-AI can spark ideas, yet creativity, emotional intelligence, and leadership remain human traits.
+Human review is the “pre-flight check” that prevents disaster.
+AI can spark ideas, but creativity, emotional intelligence, and leadership remain human traits.

-Without responsibility the industry drowns in bugs and debt.
+Without responsibility, the industry drowns in bugs and debt.
 My father, Vadym Nikolaiev, an engineer on the Ka-22 gyrodyne, died because a single nut was left unsecured.
-That is the perfect metaphor for technical debt: a tiny lapse topples a system.
+This is an exact metaphor for technical debt: a small oversight brings down a system.
 One mistake in AI code can cost millions — or lives.

-- In 2018 Amazon scrapped its AI recruiting tool due to a gender bias.
+- In 2018, Amazon abandoned its AI recruiting tool because of gender bias.

-Ethics are not the machine's burden; they rest on the developer's shoulders.
-My grandmother, Mariya Vasylivna, once received direct help from Brezhnev in the post-war years — a human gesture inside an inhuman system.
-Likewise an engineer makes a moral choice every day; AI is only a tool.
+Ethics are not the machine’s burden; they rest on the developer’s shoulders.
+My grandmother, Mariya Vasylivna, in the post-war years once received direct help from Brezhnev — a human gesture inside an inhuman system.
+In the same way, an engineer makes a moral choice every day; AI is only a tool.

 Practical Takeaways for the Engineer